jacksonrl/typesetting_prototype/README.md

 - Footnotes

 Not yet supported:

 - MathML/Latex formulas

+typesetting_prototype's architecture is based mainly on Flutter.